 Misc.
 Tips and Notes

 Other questions are answered in our “FAQ” page.

-We own the articles that we personally pay you for.
+We own the tasks that we personally pay you for.
 This means they go under the Listiller (or staff) byline.

 Paid assignments have an unofficial 5-7 day deadline.
 Payments are sent out on Fridays.